 Directions for Steaming Artichoke

-Trim off stem of artichoke.
-You can just cut off an half an inch of a longer stem.
+Trim off the stem of the artichoke.
+You can just cut off half an inch of a longer stem.
 (I've peeled and steamed the stem and chewed on it when done -- sometimes a little stringy like uncooked sugar cane, but still tasty.)

 You are now close to the best part.
 But when you get close to the middle of the artichoke, you'll reach the inedible 'choke' - when the leaves become stringy, you'll know.